MicrosoftDocs/architecture-center/docs/example-scenario/apps/telehealth-system.md

 ## Next steps

-To get started with implementing a comparable architecture for your business, consider building skills around web services, databases (such as [Azure Database for PostgreSQL](https://docs.microsoft.com/azure/postgresql/)), and mobile/phone application development techniques and technologies (such as [Xamarin](https://docs.microsoft.com/xamarin/), [.Net Core](https://docs.microsoft.com/dotnet/core/), etc.).
+To get started with implementing a comparable architecture for your business, consider building skills around web services, databases such as [Azure Database for PostgreSQL](https://docs.microsoft.com/azure/postgresql), and mobile application development techniques and technologies such as [Xamarin](https://docs.microsoft.com/xamarin) and [.Net Core](https://docs.microsoft.com/dotnet/core).

 ## Related resources